Quick Answer

 - Nodding for confirmation

-This is faster than conversation.
+This is often faster than conversation for everyone involved.

 3) Predictable Systems